stijn-dejongh/lovecraft_public_domain/raw_converts/rw.md

 to infest the priory in such a sudden and unprecedented fashion.

-  That night, dispensing as usual with a valet, I retired in the west tower chamber which I had chosen as my own, reached from the study by a stone staircase and short gallery&mdash;the former partly ancient, the latter entirely restored.
+  That night, dispensing as usual with a valet, I retired in the west tower chamber which I had chosen as my own, reached from the study by a stone staircase and short gallery--the former partly ancient, the latter entirely restored.
 This room was circular, very high, and without wainscotting, being hung with arras which I had myself chosen in London.
 Seeing that Nigger-Man was with me, I shut the heavy Gothic door and retired by the light of the electric